Bachelor of Science in Psychology – University of Florida

 Going to the beach

 I see aging through the lens of human development.
-Within the predictable stages of aging, a wide variety of events can occur along the way.
-I explore my clients’ personal histories in psychotherapy to understand the circumstances and experiences that have shaped their current situations.
+Within the predictable stages of aging, a wide variety of events may occur.
+We explore my clients’ personal histories in psychotherapy to understand the circumstances and experiences that have shaped their current situations.
 Themes that may emerge in these stories are loss and grief, quality of life and the search for meaning.

 SAFE AND COMPASSIONATE

-While exploring emotional concerns with a therapist is important, environmental factors can also influence mood and thoughts.
+While exploring emotional concerns in therapy is important, environmental factors can also influence mood and thoughts.
 My work in geriatrics has shown that multi-sensory stimulation helps improve health and well-being.
-I work with my clients to identify what specific exercises, outdoor activities and mental stimulation will benefit their mental health.
-We look at ways that experiencing beauty, creativity and fun will help to heal the spirit and the soul.
+My clients and I work to identify what specific exercises, outdoor activities and mental stimulation will benefit their mental health.
+We look at ways that experiencing beauty, creativity and fun help to heal the spirit and the soul.

 POSITIVE AND STRENGTH-BASED

 I believe that people want to lead meaningful and satisfying lives.
-All people have innate and learned strengths that can be considered in therapy.
-We will draw upon the field of Positive Psychology to focus on healing emotional pain in order to experience the best things in life such as love, pleasure and fulfillment.
+All people have innate and learned strengths that are considered in therapy.
+We draw upon the field of Positive Psychology to focus on healing emotional pain in order to experience the best things in life such as love, pleasure and fulfillment.

 Articles, books and websites can help clients see problems from an objective point of view.
-I also suggest using diagrams, activities and journals to develop insight into their own ways of problem solving.
-They shift the focus from feeling overwhelmed to feeling more in control.
+In therapy, we may also use diagrams, activities and journals to develop insight into their ways of problem solving.
+The focus is shifted from feeling overwhelmed to feeling more in control.